Bojan20/slot-template-audio-howler/README.md

 Instructions to publish audioSprite audio files and audioSprite based sound.json file are as follows -

-Step 1 -   yarn build-audioSprite
+yarn build-audioSprite

-This command will pick up all input sourceSoundFiles folder's wav files and combine them to create audioSprite with different soundFormats ogg, mp4, aac, wav.
+This command will pick up all input sourceSoundFiles folder's wav files and combine them to create audioSprite with different possible soundFormats ogg, mp4, aac, wav.
+Currently its set to publish m4a audioSprites.
+This file get exported and published to 'dist -> soundFiles -> SlotTemplateAudioSprite_SL.m4a'

 Along with it will also create soundData.json which has start and end time for each sprite.

-Step 2 - yarn build-sounds2
+Then it will generate sounds.json file based on soundData.json and sounds.json (source file at root level) After this step soundData.json is auto deleted.

-This command will publish and create sounds-audioSprite.json file
+Sound Engineer can copy soundFiles folder and sounds.json file from dist folder and directly copy paste this into the game.